skoolkid/skoolkit/sphinx/source/man/bin2tap.py.rst

   Use a ``CLEAR N`` command in the BASIC loader, and leave the stack pointer alone.
 This option overrides the ``--stack`` option.

+-e, --end `ADDR`
+  Set the end address when reading a snapshot.

 -o, --org `ORG`
-  Set the origin address; the default origin address is 65536 minus the length of FILE.bin.
+  Set the origin address; the default origin address is 16384 for a snapshot, or 65536 minus the length of FILE for a binary file.

 -p, --stack `STACK`
   Set the stack pointer; the default value is `ORG`.